Will My Child Hate Me for Placing Them for Adoption?

 The answer is almost always yes, and here is why.

 With open adoptions becoming more common, so are discussions between adoptive families, birth parents, and adoptees about being adopted.
 Children adopted today are told they are adopted the moment they are placed with their adoptive families.
+A study revealed that 97 percent of adopted kids over the age of 5 know that they were adopted.
 This ensures that adoption is always part of their lives and is seen and accepted as normal — no secrets.

-Take it from Cole, who is growing up in an open adoption.
+Take it from Cole, who is growing up in an open adoption from American Adoptions.
 When his mom asked him if he remembered finding out about his adoption, his answer was, “Nope!”
+Because he always knew.

 “It’s just like you’re growing up knowing to spell your name,” he said.
 “I’m growing up knowing that I was adopted.”